VictorOdede/scan-to-pay/README.md

 3. Confirm transaction

 In order to send encoded QR data to the server, we need to use a client QR-scanner app.

-# How it works
-This app scans a merchant QR-Code containing their till number and amount.
-This data is then sent to the server which returns a payment prompt to the user.
-The user then enters their M-PESA PIN and confirms the transaction.

 # Languages
 * React Native(Expo)